silentdance/ram/intl.en-US/Product Introduction/What is RAM.md

 # What is RAM {#concept_oyr_zzv_tdb .concept}

 Resource Access Management \(RAM\) is a cloud service that helps you manage identities and control resource access.
-You can use RAM to create and manage user \(such as employees, systems, and applications.\) and control the users' operation permissions on resources.
-When multiple users in your enterprise collaboratively operate on resources, RAM keeps the users' keys confidential and grant users the minimum permissions to reduce information security risks.
+You can use RAM to create and manage RAM user \(such as employees, systems, and applications.\) and control the RAM users' operation permissions on resources.
+When multiple RAM users in your enterprise collaboratively operate on resources, RAM keeps the RAM users' keys confidential and grant RAM users the minimum permissions to reduce information security risks.

 ## Identity management and access control {#section_rwm_q1w_tdb .section}

 RAM allows you to create and manage multiple identities under an account and to attach different policies to different identities or identity groups.
-That is, RAM grants different resource access permissions to different users.
+That is, RAM grants different resource access permissions to different RAM users.

 ## Identity {#section_swm_q1w_tdb .section}